-The Registration Management System (RMS) provides information on an organization’s registration to the TL 9000 standard and proof that all the measurement requirements are being met.
-It contains information on primary contacts, certification body, scope of registration, registration status, and more.
+The Registration Management System (RMS) provides information on an organization’s certification to the TL 9000 standard and proof that all the measurement requirements are being met.
+It contains information on primary contacts, certification body, scope of certification, certification status, and more.

-No. Information about all certified registrations on the RMS is open to the public.
+No. Information about all certified organizations on the RMS is open to the public.
 There is some data that is available only to the TL 9000 registrant and their certification body.

 Account management access is limited to the primary registration administrator or designate.

 Yes.
-RMS maintains searchable global information on all certified TL 9000 registrations, QuEST Forum member registrations, certification bodies and accreditation bodies.
-It also provides alphabetical, state, country and regional listings of registrations.
-Statistics on registrations and certified registrations, and product category and data submissions trends are also available.
+RMS maintains searchable global information on all certified TL 9000 organizations, certification bodies and accreditation bodies.
+It also provides alphabetical, state, country, and regional listings of certifications.
+Statistics on registrations and certified certifications, and category and data submissions trends are also available.